Locations

 This content originally appeared on

-A walnut-sized gland in the male reproductive system, the prostate grows early in puberty and then again--continuously--beginning around age 25.
-This growth may be cause for concern for some men as early as age 40.
+A walnut-sized gland in the male reproductive system, the prostate grows early in puberty and then again—continuously—beginning around age 25.

-The urgent need to urinate frequently (often in the middle of the night) and hesitant, interrupted flow are annoying symptoms of prostate enlargement, aka benign prostatic hyperplasia (BPH).
+The urgent need to urinate frequently (often in the middle of the night) and hesitant, interrupted flow are annoying symptoms of BPH.

-More than half of men in their 60s and up to 90 percent of those over 70 experience some signs of BPH.
-If this condition worsens, more serious problems can develop, ranging from acute urinary retention (sometimes triggered by allergy or cold medications) to incontinence, bladder stones, and even organ damage.
+If the condition worsens, more serious problems can develop, ranging from acute urinary retention (sometimes triggered by allergy or cold medications) to incontinence, bladder stones, and even organ damage.

-It's important to discuss symptoms of prostate enlargement with a health care provider who may also want to rule out cancer.
+It’s important to discuss symptoms of prostate enlargement with a healthcare provider who may also want to rule out cancer.

-Recent studies have questioned the best way to detect prostate cancer.
-But "nearly every case of prostate cancer in the last 15 to 20 years was found with an initial PSA [prostate- specific antigen] blood test and/or DRE [digital rectal exam] screening," says E. David Crawford, MD, principal investigator with the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial.
+But “nearly every case of prostate cancer in the last 15 to 20 years was found with an initial PSA [prostate- specific antigen] blood test and/or DRE [digital rectal exam] screening,” says E. David Crawford, MD, principal investigator with the Prostate, Lung, Colorectal, and Ovarian Cancer Screening Trial.

 There are several risk factors for prostate cancer including age, ethnicity, and family history.
 But “a diet high in omega-3 fatty acids and antioxidants helps lower the risk,” says Dr. Crawford.